eli-rosee/Team5-Software-Engineering/README.md

      - python3 server.py
      - python3 main.py (open another terminal instance)

-  7. What happens in server.py?
-     -

-  9. What happens in main.py?
+  7. What happens in main.py?
      - First 15 seconds is the loading screen
-     - In those 15 seconds that the game is loading, you can choose what ip address you want in the terminal
+     - In those 15 seconds that the game is loading, you can choose what ip address you want in the terminal for the client
      - After that, the player entry screen loads
      - In the player entry screen, you can insert the player_id into a player id textbox
      - To confirm the player id, press enter or click the add checkbox